Description

 Organised by

-The Global Health Centre's International Geneva Global Health Platform, and the Global Antibiotic Research & Development Partnership (GARDP).
+The Global Health Centre's International Geneva Global Health Platform, the Global Antibiotic Research & Development Partnership (GARDP) and the Permanent Mission of Barbados to the UN Office and other international organisations in Geneva.